cineman/workbench/README.md

 }
 ```

-> warning: If you are using a framework like laravel theses class names might already been reserved!
+> Warning: If you are using a framework like laravel theses class names might already been reserved!